Search This Blog

 Sarah's son Joseph junior with two of his friends had been hailed as "romantic" and "gallant" heroes for diving into the Thames to rescue an exhausted and capsized rower following a competitive race at Marlow in 1874.

 One of those friends, John Langley junior, went on to marry Joseph junior's sister Ellen in 1877.
-Both Joseph junior and his younger brother Alfred were successful young rowers at Marlow themselves.
-Women did row competitively at this time but I have found no evidence of Ellen Biggs competing.
+Both Joseph junior and his brother Alfred were successful young rowers at Marlow themselves.
+Women did row competitively at this time but I have found no evidence of Ellen Biggs also competing.
 You can see the grave of Ellen Biggs/Langley at Holy Trinity church, Marlow here

 Thousands of people are mentioned on the blog in relation to Marlow and some of its nearby places.
 Use the Person Index on the top drop down menu to search for individuals.

-More posts about specific families indexed here.
+More posts about specific Marlow families indexed here.

 Some Sources: